-A third essential characteristic of mathematical thinking lies in approaching situations systematically.
+Another essential characteristic of mathematical thinking lies in approaching situations systematically.
 Being systematic is both an aspect of effective reasoning and a secure foundation for generalizing (and thus predicting).
-Invite children to think systematically about possibilities whenever you can, aet them to resist the impulse to guess wildly (as if they might just hit on the answers magically somehow) and encourage them to explore the details of everything that could happen in a situation patiently, before reaching any firm conclusions.
+Invite children to think systematically about possibilities whenever the opportunity presents itself.
+Get them to resist the impulse to guess wildly (as if they might somehow just hit on the answers magically) and encourage them patiently to explore the details of everything that could happen in a situation before reaching any firm conclusions.

-A fourth key element in thinking mathematically is being able to use and apply mathematical generalizations and techniques in real situations.
-There is, clearly, absolutely no point in children learning how to go through a lot of mathematical routines, or recite a lot of mathematical facts, unless they also learn when that mathematics and those generalizations can be useful.
-In Numicon, we recommend that teachers always ground the mathematics they are teaching in contexts that make sense to children and in which the mathematics involved is useful.
+Finally, an essential element in thinking mathematically is being able to use and apply mathematical generalizations and techniques in particular situations.
+There is, clearly, absolutely no point in children learning how to go through a lot of mathematical routines, or recite a lot of mathematical facts, unless they also learn when that mathematics and those facts can be useful.
+Numicon recommends that teachers always ground the mathematics they are teaching in contexts that make sense to children, and in which the mathematics involved is useful.
 Learning how is a waste of time unless children also learn when.
-In this regard, a sense-making context does not have to be 'real' or 'realistic'.
-For example, children will see some point in learning about factors if they understand that these can help us do some multiplying tasks really quickly.
+In this regard, a sense-making context does not have to be 'real' or 'realistic', e.g. children will see some point in learning about partitioning numbers if that helps them do calculations more easily.

-Ultimately, it is important to realize that mathematical thinking in these various ways is important throughout all the mathematical work children undertake.
-Whenever they are asked to do some mathematics, whatever the topic, children should be encouraged to share their reasoning in a supportive atmosphere; they should be encouraged to look beyond immediate examples and constantly ask, 'Will this always work?'
-In all their approaches to problem solving they should explore all possibilities systematically and, finally, every piece of mathematics they work with should be explicitly connected to sense-making situations.
-Teaching in these ways will help children understand and learn what it is like to do mathematics - both learning-how and learning-when.
+Mathematical thinking in these various ways is important throughout all the mathematical work children undertake.
+Whenever they are asked to do some mathematics, whatever the topic, children should be encouraged to share their logic and reasoning in a supportive atmosphere; they should be encouraged to look beyond immediate examples and constantly ask, 'Will this always work?'
+In all their approaches to problem-solving, they should explore all possibilities systematically, and, every piece of mathematics they work with should be explicitly connected to sensemaking situations.

+Teaching in these ways will help children understand and learn what it is like to do mathematics - both learning how and learning when.